chr0n1x/dockerized-sinatra/README.md

 # Dockerized Sinatra

+> You run `make`, go to http://localhost:8080 -- start coding.

 Simple Ruby 3.x Sinatra setup that should, "just work" if you have Docker installed.
 I've done this so many times that I figured that I would make a template repository for this setup.

 ## Goals / Purpose